tblautenberg/DockerAutoPullAlpha/README.md

 This will build the JavaDockerAutoPull, inside of the container, and run a bashscript to run it, and build/run the JAR from target-repo.

 Remember to edit paths and folder names in the app.java, and from what repo it should download!
 Currently creating a folder /app/target-repo inside the container.
-Target project is https://github.com/tblautenberg/DockerAutoPullTarget
+Default target project is https://github.com/tblautenberg/DockerAutoPullTarget

 Small diagram of how it works.